open-telemetry/opamp-spec/specification.md

     AcceptsOtherConnectionSettings = 0x00000800;
     // The Agent can accept restart requests.
     AcceptsRestartCommand         = 0x00001000;
-    // The Agent can accept shutdown requests.
-    AcceptsShutdownCommand        = 0x00002000;

     // Add new capabilities here, continuing with the least significant unused bit.
 }